-- Opening statement by Hearing Officer - Review of hearing procedures, formal complaint and notice of allegations by Hearing Officer - Review of potential hearing outcomes and sanctions by Hearing Officer - Complainant Testimony - Cross-examination of Complainant by Respondent advisor - Testimony of Witnesses of Complainant - Cross-examination of Complainant Witnesses by Respondent advisor - Respondent Testimony - Cross-examination of Respondent by Complainant advisor

-- Witnesses of Respondent Testimonies

-- Cross-examination of Respondent Witnesses by Complainant advisor

-- Decision Maker inquiries

-- Review of appeal process by Hearing Officer

-- Closing statement by Hearing Officer

-- Dismissal of parties

-- Decision Maker deliberations
+- Opening statement by Hearing Decision Maker (or Primary Decision Maker) - Review of hearing procedures, formal complaint and notice of allegations by Hearing Decision Maker (or Primary Decision Maker) - Review of potential hearing outcomes and sanctions by Hearing Decision Maker (or Primary Decision Maker) - Complainant Testimony - Cross-examination of Complainant by Respondent advisor - Testimony of Witnesses of Complainant - Cross-examination of Complainant Witnesses by Respondent advisor - Respondent Testimony - Cross-examination of Respondent by Complainant advisor - Witnesses of Respondent Testimonies - Cross-examination of Respondent Witnesses by Complainant advisor - Decision Maker inquiries - Review of appeal process by Hearing Decision Maker (or Primary Decision Maker) - Closing statement by Hearing Decision Maker (or Primary Decision Maker) - Dismissal of parties - Decision Maker deliberations

-At the hearing, the Hearing Officer shall read the hearing procedures, notice of allegations, formal complaint, potential hearing outcomes, and potential sanctions.
-After the Hearing Officer concludes opening statements, the Complainant shall have the opportunity to present such oral testimony and offer such other supporting evidence as deemed relevant to the formal complaint.
+At the hearing, the Hearing Decision Maker (or Primary Decision Maker) shall read the hearing procedures, notice of allegations, formal complaint, potential hearing outcomes, and potential sanctions.
+After the Hearing Decision Maker (or Primary Decision Maker) concludes opening statements, the Complainant shall have the opportunity to present such oral testimony and offer such other supporting evidence as deemed relevant to the formal complaint.
 Subsequent to Complainant testimony, the Respondent advisor may conduct cross-examination.
 The Decision Makers may question the Complainant after the cross-examination.

 The Complainant may call witnesses to provide testimony as deemed appropriate to the formal complaint.
 The Respondent advisor may conduct cross-examination of the witnesses.
-The Decision Makers may question the witnesses after the crossexamination.
+The Decision Maker(s) may question the witnesses after the crossexamination.

 The Respondent shall then be given the opportunity to present such testimony and offer such other evidence as deemed relevant to the Respondent's defense against the formal complaint.
 Subsequent to Respondent testimony, the Complainant advisor may conduct cross-examination.
-The Decision Makers may question the Respondent after the cross-examination.
+The Decision Maker(s) may question the Respondent after the cross-examination.

 The Respondent may call witnesses to provide testimony as deemed appropriate to the formal complaint.
 The Complainant advisor may conduct cross-examination of the witnesses.
-The Decision Makers may question the witnesses after the crossexamination.
+The Decision Maker(s) may question the witnesses after the cross-examination.